Sing praises to God, sing praises!

 Very simple, you say.
 But when we first learned how to diagram sentences, we would sometimes confuse the subject and the object because they’re both nouns.
 If we loved to play ball, but couldn’t care less about Jack (whoever he is), we might pick the ball as the subject.
 However, regardless of our likes and dislikes, the sentence is really about Jack, not the ball.
 He is the subject.

-Worship music should be primarily about God.
-He should be what the words are about.
-There is a place for music that expresses our love for God (such as ‘I Love You, Lord’), but the best worship music doesn’t describe my worship of God.
+Worship is not about us but about God.
+Therefore, worship music lyrics should draw attention to Him, not to ourselves or our worship of Him.
+There is a place for music that expresses our feelings for God (such as ‘I Love You, Lord’), but the best worship music has God as the subject.
 It describes Him and what makes Him worthy of praise.

-Yes, I love God.
+Yes, I love God, and I need to express that in my worship.
 But why do I love Him?
 Because He first loved me!
 It’s so easy to just rattle that phrase off without thinking about it.
 Think about it anyway.
 In what ways has He shown love?
 How has He shown love to you?

 In Tenderness He Sought Me